Combining bright, pale green bathroom walls with wood accessories created a perfect balance of feminine and masculine in our owner’s suite bathroom.

 This post contains affiliate links.

 Painting the cabinets was the first thing to get done.
-It made such a huge difference in our daughter’s bathroom that we knew we wanted it done in ours.
-Our house has all wooden trim and doors and it can be kind of dark and overwhelming, so painting cabinets is a nice way to break up all the wood.
+It made such a huge difference in our daughter’s bathroom so we knew we wanted to do ours too.
+Our house has all wooden trim and doors and it can be kind of dark and overwhelming.
+Painting cabinets is a nice way to break up all the wood.
 It’s amazing what a little paint and some new hardware will do!
 I got the knobs on sale from Anthropologie.
 They were a bit of a splurge, but oh so worth it.

 Then it was time to paint the walls.
-I knew I wanted something just as bright and fun as the blue in Mara’s bathroom, but in green.
+I knew I wanted something just as bright and fun as the blue in my daughter’s bathroom, but in green.
 The color I chose is Olympic’s French Market and as cheesy as it sounds, it does make me think of France.
 It’s just so fresh and vibrant.
 I’m a little obsessed.

 For an added masculine touch, I also replaced the light fixture above the vanity.
-The previous fixture had a lot of curves and a tortuise shell type finish, plus the globes were a yellow color.
+The previous fixture had a lot of curves and a tortoise shell type finish, plus the globes were a yellow color.
 Gross.
 This new light from Home Depot has cleaner lines, making it both more modern and more masculine.
 Also, it makes the room way brighter because the globes aren’t dingy and yellow.

 With all of these elements combined, I’m very happy with how the master bathroom came together.
-I think it is great balance of feminine and masculine and a great representation of my style.
+I think it is a great balance of feminine and masculine and a great representation of my style.
 It’s very traditional with a few modern elements and a very fun wall color.